 - Testing form for the Exchange transaction pattern

-The California Interoperability Committee (CIC) is authorized by participants of the CTEN under the CalDURSA to provide oversight, facilitation, and support for exchange over the CTEN by:
+The CIC is authorized by participants of the CTEN under the CalDURSA to provide oversight, facilitation, and support for exchange over the CTEN by:

 - Determining which transaction patterns and specifications will be used on the CTEN;

 - Maintaining the CalDURSA, and the policies and procedures governing CIC and CTEN operation; and